Coconut Apricot Creme Candle Wax | Coco Apricot Ceda-Serica by Calwax - Slab Form

 Maker's Notes:

-- Made from a proprietary blend of coconut and apricot waxes, and a minuscule amount of FDA food-grade paraffin for body and stability.
+•Made from a proprietary blend of coconut and apricot waxes, along with a minuscule amount of FDA food-grade paraffin for body and stability.

 Please note: When shipping during warmer temperatures, the wax may soften or melt slightly.
 This will not affect the wax quality.